 A statement of the penalty or penalties that shall or may be assessed against the person to whom the notice of violation is directed;

-A statement that the determination of violation may be appealed to the municipality by filing a written notice of appeal within 15 days of service of notice of violation.
+A statement that the determination of violation may be appealed to the City Zoning Board of Appeals by filing a written notice of appeal within 10 days of service of notice of violation by personal delivery or by certified mail to the last known address of the landowner, developer, and/or applicant.

 Stop-work orders.
-The City of Watervliet may issue a stop-work order for violations of this chapter and Chapter 272, Article VIII, Stormwater Control.
-Persons receiving a stop-work order shall be required to halt all land development activities, except those activities that address the violations leading to the stop-work order.
-The stop-work order shall be in effect until the City of Watervliet confirms that the land development activity is in compliance and the violation has been satisfactorily addressed.
-Failure to address a stop-work order in a timely manner may result in civil, criminal, or monetary penalties in accordance with the enforcement measures authorized in this chapter and Chapter 272, Article VIII, Stormwater Control.
+The City of Watervliet may issue a stop-work order for violations of this chapter.
+Persons receiving a stop-work order shall be required to halt all work of any nature on the site, except those activities that address the violations leading to the stop-work order.
+The stop-work order shall be in effect until the City of Watervliet confirms that the project is in compliance and the violation has been satisfactorily addressed.
+Failure to address a stop-work order in a timely manner may result in civil, criminal, or monetary penalties in accordance with the enforcement measures authorized in this chapter or otherwise pursuant to law.

 Restoration of lands.
 Any violator may be required to restore land to its undisturbed condition.
 In the event that restoration is not undertaken within a reasonable time after notice, the City of Watervliet may take necessary corrective action, the cost of which shall become a lien upon the property until paid.

-The City of Watervliet may require any person undertaking land development activities regulated by this chapter and Chapter 272, Article VIII, Stormwater Control to pay reasonable costs at prevailing rates for review of SWPPPs, inspections, or SMP maintenance performed by the City of Watervliet or performed by a third party for the City of Watervliet.
+The City of Watervliet may require any person undertaking activities regulated by this chapter to pay reasonable costs at prevailing rates for review of SWPPPs, inspections, or SMP maintenance performed by City personnel or performed by a third party for the City of Watervliet.